-Both the Agency and importer or its designee will each have a full-time contract manager who will be available to address issues at the moment they arise.
+Both the Agency and importer or its designee will also each have a full-time contract manager who will be available to address issues when they arise.
 The contract managers are dedicated staff with open lines of communication and can quickly receive and disseminate information.